The Beheading of a Teacher in France Exposes a Cultural Schism That Threatens President Macron's Future

 On Tuesday afternoon, lawmakers in the National Assembly, who had gathered for what they had billed as an homage to Paty, engaged in a heated debate over the killing.
 “The government systematically refused our proposals about radical Islamists,” said Damien Abad, leader of the conservative opposition the Republicans, listing several measures that Macron’s government had rejected, including shutting radical mosques and deporting some foreign Muslim clerics.
 French Prime Minister Jean Castex said the government had successfully averted 32 terrorist attacks since Macron’s election in 2017.
 He accused Macron’s political foes of using the killing “to feed this polemic.
 It is not dignified under these circumstances,” he said.

-On Wednesday the French leader presided over a solemn national memorial to Paty in the medieval courtyard of Paris Sorbonne University—the oldest in France.
+On Wednesday evening the French leader will preside over a solemn national memorial to Paty in the medieval courtyard of Paris Sorbonne University—the oldest in France.
 Officials at the Elysée Palace said on Tuesday that the university had been chosen as “a monument symbolic of the spirit of Enlightenment.”

 Yet even as France mourned, the crackdown was already under way.
 On Tuesday Interior Minister Gérald Darmanin ordered shut a mosque in the heavily Muslim town of Seine-Saint-Denis, outside Paris, which had disseminated the messages targeting Paty.
 Later Tuesday Macron and Darmanin visited another largely Muslim suburb to discuss with local leaders how to combat extremism.